 We take lots of pictures at our social clubs.
 We share the images on social media and occasionally use them in our leaflets to showcase the joy of interacting with neighbours of different ages.

-If you don’t want your photo taken, please speak to the member of staff or Volunteer Organiser present at the beginning of the social club you’re attending,
+If you don’t want your photo taken, please speak to the member of staff present at the beginning of the social club you’re attending,

 If an older neighbour asks if you can walk home with them, that’s a lovely sign that they’ve been enjoying your company, but please don’t feel any pressure to do so.
 Feel free to politely decline or explain that you need to head to another engagement.
 If it’s not out of your way and you’re happy to walk home with them, let the Manchester Cares team member leading the social club know that you’re planning on doing this, and once you’ve ambled back with them, please don’t go inside their home – even if it means declining a good cuppa.